claws/quadcopter/doc/naza-m-lite/transmitter/index.rst

 the MC to the NAZA Assistant software using the USB cable so we can verify the correct Control Modes are being used.

+Monitor the NAZA Assistant's Basic -> RC display.
 By default, with the GEAR switch in the off position, the Control Mode should indicate GPS mode.
 Flip the ELEV D/R switch and the Control Mode should move to Failsafe.
 Turn the ELEV D/R switch off, the mode should return to GPS.

 Turning the GEAR switch to on should move the Control Mode to Manual.
 Flip the ELEV D/R switch and the Control Mode should move to Failsafe.
 Turn the ELEV